tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard0/tf.contrib.distributions.bijector.CholeskyOuterProduct.md

-Bijector which computes Y = g(X) = X X^T where X is a lower-triangular, positive-diagonal matrix.
+Bijector which computes Y = g(X) = X X.T where X is a lower-triangular, positive-diagonal matrix.

 `event_ndims` must be 0 or 2, i.e., scalar or matrix.